Home > Jewels of Southern Italy: Matera to Lecce

 Crossing the Salento — the region that makes up the “heel” of Italy’s boot shape — you’ll encounter a unique subregion called Grecìa Salentina, which is home to an ethnic Greek population.
 It’s here that people speak Griko and carry on traditions like the taranta and pizzica dances.

-You’ll encounter beautiful towns like Melpignano and Corigliano D’Otranto on your way to Gallipoli, all the way along the west coast of the “heel”.
+You’ll encounter beautiful towns like Corigliano D’Otranto and Melpignano on your way to Otranto, all the way along the west coast of the “heel”.
 From the island-based old town, you may enjoy a breathtaking sunset over the Ionian Sea.

 After breakfast, depart Lecce at the time of your choice.

 7 nights in guesthouses "of character"

 3 nights in 5-star hotels, 3 nights in 4-star hotels and 1 night in a luxury guesthouse